Sling Academy

 The Python requests module is versatile and supports both IPv4 and IPv6 usage.
 Forcing a specific IP protocol can be critical for compatibility or performance reasons and can be achieved through the techniques described.
 Always handle exceptions gracefully and reset any global state modifications to avoid side effects in other parts of your application.

-Next Article: How to deal with Python InsecureRequestWarning
+Next Article: Python: How to Upload Files with ‘httpx’ (form-data)

 Previous Article: How to Block Requests Sent by Python ‘requests’ Module?